 Many charities I come across use Mailchimp as their email service provider so understanding how to create advanced segments and connect Mailchimp to your CRM or database can help drive better results.

 Keeping your social media platforms busy especially if you have a small team can be difficult so putting a strategy in place can relieve pressure.

 Understanding which platforms your supporters are on is the first thing to look at, you need to be active where your audience is.

 Being able to create different types of social content is important so is making the most of existing articles, videos and downloads.

 Developing schedules that can automate your social media marketing can save lots of time especially around events.

 Once you’ve got all the content written, putting it in place on your website can also be problematic especially if you have a number of editors.

-WordPress is a very popular content management system amongst charities and non-profits as it offers a very cost effective way of creating and managing a website but training is often needed to get editors and contributors up to speed on how to use the use.
+WordPress is a popular content management system amongst charities and non-profits as it offers a very cost effective way of creating and managing a website but training is often needed to get editors and contributors up to speed on how to use the system.